zvapa/ratatui_plotters_image_demo/README.md

 <img src="ratatui_plotters_image_demo.gif" height=400>

-Demo of a [Ratatui](https://github.com/ratatui/ratatui) app displaying on-the-fly charts made with [plotters](https://github.com/plotters-rs/plotters), via [ratatui-image](https://github.com/benjajaja/ratatui-image) widget.
+Demo of a [Ratatui](https://github.com/ratatui/ratatui) app displaying on-the-fly charts made with [plotters](https://github.com/plotters-rs/plotters) and [ratatui-image](https://github.com/benjajaja/ratatui-image) widget.

-I'm using hardcoded, fictitious data, so I can focus on the performance of chart generation and encoding.
+I'm using hardcoded, fictitious data, because I wanted to focus on the performance of chart generation and encoding.
+The "Notes" view(mode) is included to suggest how a more complex app might look like.

 Part of my rust journey exploring async, channels, futures, tokio and ratatui.